osteele/p5-server/README.md

 ![Directory listing in the browser](docs/screenshot.png)

-p5-server can be used to develop sketches; or to browse a collection of sketches in a directory.
+p5-server can be used to develop sketches or browse a collection of sketches in a directory.

 [![Using the split view to explore a collection of sketches.
 Click to see a higher-resolution version.](docs/explore.gif)](https://images.osteele.com/p5-server/explore-fullsize.gif)